LetteraUnica/DMBD-units/courses/Data Management for Big Data/My notes/notes.md

 If $\mathrm{\frac{ReadOnlyQueries}{UpdateQueries}} >> 1$ then replication is advantageous, otherwise it may cause problems.

 ### Information Requirements
-A lot of factors affect the coices toward an optimal design:
+A lot of factors affect the choices toward an optimal design:
 * Logical organization of the DB
 * Location of DBMS applications
 * How applications access the DB